Curcumin: A Powerful Ally for Exercise Performance and Muscle Recovery

 Creatine kinase (CK) and lactate dehydrogenase (LDH) levels spike after hard workouts and are indicators of muscle breakdown.
 Monitoring these markers is crucial for understanding exercise-induced muscle damage and the effectiveness of recovery strategies.
 Elevated creatine kinase levels often correlate with increased muscle membrane permeability and sarcomere disruption.

-📚 Study: A placebo-controlled trial found that curcumin supplementation reduced post-exercise creatine kinase levels by upto 48%, indicating faster muscle repair and reduced muscle fiber injuries (Tanabe et al., 2015).
+📚 Study: A placebo-controlled trial found that curcumin supplementation reduced post-exercise creatine kinase levels by up to 48%, indicating faster muscle repair and reduced muscle fiber injuries (Tanabe et al., 2015).
+This study also observed improvements in maximum voluntary contraction, suggesting enhanced muscle function recovery and potential gains in muscle strength.

 1. Alpha-Lipoic Acid (ALA) + Curcumin